richard-weinhold/pomato/docs/case_studies.rst

 line/contingency pairs.

 To also include contingencies, known as security constrained optimal power flow (SCOPF), the optimization type has to be changed to "cbco_nodal".
-The "cbco_option" defines the reduction algorithm where the option "full" will perform no reduction and options "clarkson" and "clarkson_base" will reduce the power flow constraints to a minimal set.
+The "redundancy_removal_option" defines the reduction algorithm where the option "full" will perform no reduction and options "clarkson" and "clarkson_base" will reduce the power flow constraints to a minimal set.